Broadcasting career of Johnny Weir: Broadcasting career

 In Sochi, Weir chose not to support calls for boycotting the Olympics in protest of Russia's anti-gay laws, and was criticized by both anti-gay and LGBTQ activists for his position.
 He appeared in the 2014 EPIX documentary To Russia with Love, which was about gay athletes in Russia and the U.S. The film, produced by Robert Redford and Sundance Productions, was filmed secretly during the Sochi Olympics and was nominated for a GLAAD Media Award.
 Weir later told USA Today that his period commentating in Sochi was a "horrible time" of his life; he was going through "a really nasty divorce" from his husband Victor Voronov, with Voronov submitting a defamation suit against Weir and much of their disputes being reported in the New York tabloids and TMZ.
 Weir depended on Lipinski for support in Sochi, which helped them bond.
 He said that she "helped push me through work.
 Somehow, at the same time my life was falling apart, we were crushing it at work, and we were winning hearts across America".

 Weir, Lipinski, and Gannon were promoted to NBC's primary figure skating commentators, replacing Scott Hamilton, Sandra Bezic, and Tom Hammond.
 Weir, along with Lipinski and Gannon, was an analyst at the 2018 Winter Olympics.
-They covered the 2022 Winter Olympics, this time remotely from the NBC studies in Stamford, Connecticut, where they had covered events for many years, due to the rise of COVID-19 cases internationally and China's strict COVID-19 protocols, which NBC stated made it "too challenging" to send broadcast teams to Beijing in person.
+They covered the 2022 Winter Olympics, this time remotely from the NBC studios in Stamford, Connecticut, where they had covered events for many years, due to the rise of COVID-19 cases internationally and China's strict COVID-19 protocols, which NBC stated made it "too challenging" to send broadcast teams to Beijing in person.
 They also hosted the closing ceremonies in Pyeongchang (2018), Tokyo (2020), Beijing (2022), and Paris (2024).

 Both Weir and Lipinski told GQ that they would bring dozens of suitcases to the competitions they announced, and would do their best to wear matching clothes and never the same outfit twice.
 By the 2018 Olympics, they brought every item of clothing they owned and would "sort it out" at the event.
 They also reported that they assisted Gannon with his on-air fashion choices.